-Discover a deep connection to the heart of the Earth, and your own heart.
+Deepen your connection to the heart of the Earth and your own heart.
 Relax and renew in our little piece of paradise — a gorgeous eco-retreat center called Villa Sumaya.

 Xicoy, the Cacao Spirit, is one of the most playful spiritual guides in ancient Mayan cosmology.
 A traditional Mayan plant medicine, cacao induces an expansive, mood enhancing quality.
 It is used to uplift the spirit, open the heart, deepen focus, remove blockages and enhance awareness.
 Gathering in a sacred circle of celebration, we’ll partake in the ritual sharing of a cacao elixir- an experience that promotes a meditative, reflective state and inspires a profound sense of joy and heartfelt gratitude.